jvde-github/AIS-catcher/README.md

 ## What's new?

 v0.55 is the latest version and introduces the following:
-- "Show all track" option and a setting to dim maps (see screenshot above for a demonstration for both at work)
+- "Show all track" option and a setting option to dim the maps for greater visibility (see screenshot above for an example)
-- Added NOAA nautical charts as an overlay ([link](https://www.nauticalcharts.noaa.gov/data/gis-data-and-services.html#enc-display-services)).
+- Added NOAA nautical charts as an overlay ([link](https://www.nauticalcharts.noaa.gov/data/gis-data-and-services.html#enc-display-services))
 These maps and the applications are not suitable for navigation (just to reiterate that).
 - I created [aiscatcher.org](https://aiscatcher.org) and started sharing data from my own station [here](https://aiscatcher.org/southwood).
 The site also contains links to several dashboards for stations running AIS-catcher and links to interesting (open-source) projects related to AIS and AIS-catcher.
 - If you want a persistent dashboard available outside the local network, please reach out (jvde.github at gmail.com) and I will add it to [aiscatcher.org](https://aiscatcher.org).
 It requires a UDP stream from AIS-catcher, station name and, optionally, a rough approximation of the station location.
 Data is not aggregated and forwarded.